Coastal will play at Charlotte this Sunday at 2 p.m.

 The Chanticleers are slated for eight home matches this season and will host the Big South Championship

-Coastal is coming off a dramatic improvement under Hogan during his second season, notching eight more victories than the previous year.
+Coastal made a dramatic improvement under Hogan during his second season in 2012, notching eight more victories than the previous year.
 The Chanticleers finished 10-9 overall and went 7-4 in Big South play, including a perfect 5-0 mark at home in which it outscored its opponents 12-1 and knocked off three teams who were in first place at the time.
 The Chants decreased their goals allowed from 40 in 2011 to a school-record 20 and posted eight shutouts, the second-most in school history while surrendering the fewest shots of any Big South team.
-Hogan coached three players to All-Big South honors, as forward Kacey Kelley was named to the first team, while midfielder Fia Jonsson and defender Cami Skladany were selected to the second team.
-Jonsson was also tabbed the league's Freshman of the Year.
-Additionally, Kelley and Skladany earned conference Player of the Week honors during the season.
+Hogan coached three Chants to All-Big South honors, including Fia Jonsson, who was tabbed the league's Freshman of the Year.

 Hogan's first season saw Coastal finish with a 2-15-2 record as the Chanticleers fell short in numerous one goal games.
 Coastal piled up a season-high three goals in a rout of VMI and backed up its performance with a thrilling 1-nil defeat of UNC Asheville.
 Under Hogan's direction, nine different Chants found the back of the net with three players doing so multiple times.
 The season also saw Alyssa Clark earn second team All-Big South honors for her standout defensive efforts along with her team-high three assists.
 Additionally, Cami Skladany garnered Big South Defensive Player of the Week plaudits for the week of Aug.
 30 after she made a stellar defensive save against Georgia Southern.